intel-analytics/ipex-llm/docs/mddocs/Quickstart/deepspeed_autotp_fastapi_quickstart.md

 ```

+> [!IMPORTANT]
-**Important**: The first token latency is much larger than rest token latency, you could use [our benchmark tool](https://github.com/intel-analytics/ipex-llm/blob/main/python/llm/dev/benchmark/README.md) to obtain more details about first and rest token latency.
+> The first token latency is much larger than rest token latency, you could use [our benchmark tool](../../../python/llm/dev/benchmark/README.md) to obtain more details about first and rest token latency.

 ### 4. Benchmark with wrk